paulohsilvapinto/aws-certify/docs/services/database/redshift.md

 It is possible to create materialized views in Redshift, and they can be chained - having a materialized view from another materialized view.
 When the underlying data changes, they must be refreshed manually or automatically if set during the materialized view creation.
 They are useful for improving performance of complex joins as they are already computed in the MV.

+There are mainly two ways of automatically refreshing a materialized view:

+- Using `AUTO REFERESH YES` in the `CREATE` statement: the view will refresh as soon as possible.
+- Using the query editor v2 to create a scheduler to refresh the view only on scheduled hours.

 ```sql
 CREATE MATERIALIZED VIEW mv_foo
 AUTO REFRESH YES --optional